Pancreatic surgery is done to treat cancer and other diseases of the pancreas.

 Why the Procedure is Performed

-Your health care provider may recommend a surgical procedure to treat cancer of the pancreas.
-Surgery can stop the spread of cancer if the tumor has not grown outside the pancreas.
+Your surgeon may recommend a surgical procedure to treat cancer of the pancreas.
+Surgery may cure the cancer if it has not grown outside the pancreas.

 Risks